Gerald Hege: Out of office

 One of Hege's sons (Gerald Hege, Jr.) ran for the office of Sheriff of Davidson County, but was defeated in the May 2006 Republican primary.

-The former sheriff had 3 years of probation, which ended on May 17, 2007 at 12:00 am.
+Hege had three years of probation, which ended on May 17, 2007 at 12:00 am.

 In September 2009, Hege again jumped into the political arena, posting signs and campaigning for the office of Sheriff of Davidson County.
 On February 9, 2010, he officially filed to run for his previously held job.
 Had Hege been elected to office, being a convicted felon, he would not have been allowed to carry a gun, although he had claimed he would work to have that privilege restored.

 The North Carolina Supreme Court's ruling in Britt v.
 State, No. 488A07 on August 28, 2009 overturned the law prohibiting convicted non-violent felons from firearm possession.

 However, all of these issues became moot when Hege lost the May 2010 Republican primary to incumbent David Grice by almost 6,000 votes.
 Grice carried all 43 precincts in Davidson County.
 Hege has said that he plans to run again, although the 2010 passage of an amendment to the North Carolina state constitution barring convicted felons from serving as sheriff made another run unlikely.